-- a) the tag assigned to the type; and - b) a name (e.g., NumericString) by which the type is referenced; and - c) the characters in the collection of characters used in defining the type, by reference to a table listing the character graphics or by reference to a registration number in the ISO International Register of Coded Character Sets (see ISO International Register of Coded Character Sets to be used with Escape Sequences), or by reference to ISO/IEC 10646.
+- c) the characters in the collection of characters used in defining the type, by reference to a table listing the character graphics or by reference to a registration number in the ISO International Register of Coded Character Sets (see ISO International Register of Coded Character Sets to be used with Escape Sequences), or by reference to ISO/IEC 10646-1. - Table 6 lists the name by which each restricted character string type is referenced, the number of the universal class tag assigned to the type, the defining registration number or table, or the defining text clause, and, where necessary, identification of a Note relating to the entry in the table.
+Where a synonymous name is defined in the notation, this is listed in parentheses.